It looks like the Centurion Lounge Seattle may go from being Amex’s smallest lounge, to being one of the biggest.

 There are plans in place for the Centurion Lounge Seattle to be hugely expanded, from 4,500 square feet to 13,700 square feet.
 At least that will be addressed during the agenda with the Port of Seattle next week.

 SeaTac has seen a massive amount of growth in recent years, and in many ways the lounge capacity hasn’t kept up with the increase in demand.
 Hopefully this plan is approved.

-I’m looking forward to checking out the expanded Amex Centurion Lounge Seattle soon.
+Are you looking forward to the Centurion Lounge Seattle potentially being expanded?